 An Australian singer who carved a unique trans-Pacific career, moving from pop stages to the heart of the American country music scene.

-Diana Trask left Melbourne for New York with a voice and a dream, becoming a pioneer for Australian artists in the American market.
-She first gained attention on television talent shows, which led to a pop recording contract and performances on iconic programs like 'The Ed Sullivan Show.'
-But her artistic journey took a decisive turn in the 1970s when she moved to Nashville, fully embracing country music.
-This wasn't a superficial crossover; Trask immersed herself in the genre, earning respect and hits like 'Say When' and 'It's a Man's World.'
-Her warm, resonant voice and songwriting found a home on the Grand Ole Opry stage and on charts that had rarely featured an international artist with such authenticity.
-By building a lasting career across two continents and two genres, she paved the way for future global country stars.
+Diana Trask earned country hits like 'Say When' and 'It's a Man's World' after moving to Nashville in the 1970s, switching from pop to country music.
+The Australian singer first gained attention on television talent shows, leading to a pop contract and performances on 'The Ed Sullivan Show.'
+In Nashville, she immersed herself in the genre, earning respect and a place on the Grand Ole Opry stage and on charts rarely featuring international artists.
+Her warm voice and songwriting built a career across two continents and two genres, paving the way for future global country stars.

 1928–1945